aibenStunner/ppo-car-racing/README.md

 ### Double Recovery

-This is rather interesting behavior exhibited by the agent.
+This is a rather interesting behavior exhibited by the agent.
 The agent first slips and spins but spins again and returns right on track.

 <p align="center">
   <img src="https://github.com/aibenStunner/ppo-car-racing/assets/42221332/b0b1965f-3e45-42a6-8a1f-e0898964a4ec" />